Metadata : Land Resources of the Marrakai Area, Northern Territory.

 Positional Accuracy: POLYGON DATA

-Hardcopy maps rectified using control points marked on original hardcopy maps.
+Map unit boundaries digitised on screen directly from digital rectified aerial photographs.
+Level of accuracy depends on the number of control points on individual aerial photographs.
 Control points include creek lines, cadastre and other topographic features.
-Depending on the nature of the landscape (the number of control points) positional accuracy may vary.
-Positional accuracy generally considered moderate.
+Depending on the nature of the landscape (the number of control points), positional accuracy may vary.
+Positional accuracy generally considered high to very high.

 POINT SOURCE DATA

 Site point coordinates derived from a geographic positioning system with general accuracy of within 10-50m.